essentials4j/essentials4j/README.md

 ## Why essentials4j?
 To make the simple things - simple!

-Java 8 streams and collections are very powerful, but very often we have not use & manipulate them in a verbose way.
-Essentials4j offers a simpler way to do this.
+Java 8 streams and collections are very powerful, but often we have to use them in a verbose way.
+Essentials4j offers a simpler way to do these everyday operations.

 For example, with essentials4j we could write code like: